space-sh/space/tools/installer/README.md

 ## Configuration

-1. Package version must be configured according to release version
+1. Package version must be configured according to release version;
-2. Package hashes must be correctly specified according to Packer generated .sha and .sha256 information
+2. Package hashes must be correctly specified according to _Space Packer_ generated _.sha_ and _.sha256_ information;
-3. Download base URL must be correctly defined for curl download to work
+3. Download base URL must be correctly defined for curl download to work.

 ## Running

-It is possible to run the install.sh script from the ./release/<version> folder, after running the Space Packer tool and having generated all the necessary release files.
+It is possible to run the _install.sh_ script from the _./release/<version>_ folder, after running the _Space Packer_ tool and having generated all the necessary release files.